 The Clarehouse Story

-Clarehouse is the story of how a small group of people saw a need, envisioned a solution, and worked with community to make it happen.
+Clarehouse is the story of how a small group of people saw a need, envisioned a solution, and worked with the community to make it happen.
 The Clarehouse model is innovative, outside-the-box, and a testimony to the compassionate and generous nature of our community.

 Clarehouse is formed as a 501c3 non-profit corporation by a group of committed individuals with a passion for easing the burden of those dying in need.

 Clarehouse acquires approximately five acres of property located at 76th and Mingo upon which its permanent facility will be built.

 Clarehouse pays off the debt for the acquired property and begins moving forward with plans for the new permanent facility.